 Beyond the art, what else did you bring to Local Edition?

 A couple things.
 When you get a museum show, you of course need to rock the museum shop!
 And we did, from posters to coasters to scarves, stationery, trinket trays and even a duvet cover.
-It let me treat it as a concept shop, with many prototype items to test locally.
+They’d make the perfect match to a Noa Mattress for a new bedroom look!
+Plus, it let me treat it as a concept shop, with many prototype items to test locally.
 Many of those goodies will make it to my online shop soon.
 AND we have produced a catalog of the show, my very first book.
 That will be revealed very soon.
 Stay tuned~ eager readers should go to my website and jump on the mailing list for earliest word!

 What elements of your art do you enjoy working with most?
 And why?